310mc/https-310mc.github.io-tl/source/_posts/other/crossroad.md

 {% endbubble %}

 {% bubble Chiaki past %}
-Um, no… You seem pretty serious, and you're not like a delinquent at all.
+Um, no… You seem pretty serious, and you aren't like a delinquent at all.

 But if that’s the case, then you’re in trouble!
 Leave this place to me, and get away from here right away!
 {% endbubble %}